Bamit-2021/Forecasting-Demand-for-Optimized-Inventory-Planning/README.md

 ## **Business Case-Study**

-Historical data must be used to create a machine learning model to reliably forecast the demand for a period of 14 days.
+Historical data must be used to create a machine learning model to reliably forecast the demand for 14 days.
 Use the period starting on 30 June 2018 00:00:00, the day after the last date from the transaction files.

-The solutions submitted will be assessed and compared on the basis of their monetary value for the retailer.
-The monetary value is determined by the predicted revenue and an overstocking fee for overestimating the demand for any products.
-The demand prediction for every product is therefore compared with the actual number of orders within the same time frames.
+The solutions submitted will be assessed and compared based on their monetary value for the retailer.
+The monetary value is determined by the predicted revenue and an overstocking fee for overestimating the demand for any product.
+The demand prediction for every product is therefore compared with the actual number of orders within the same time frame.

 ------------